alfredzou/BoardGameGeek_Pipeline/README.md

 - leverages the compute of a database
 - provides more data visibility through data dictionary and lineage
 - PySpark not required

+## Opportunities for Further Development
+- Add testing and mocking for API call and parse XML code
+- Move parse XML code from extraction pipeline into transformation pipeline
+- Easier and less manual terraform set up
+- Common variables file for terraform set up
+- Correctly label dimension and fact tables.
+Currently dimension tables are labeled as fact tables and vice versa
+- Use pandas alternatives, such as polars, to reduce memory usage
+- Use generators instead of chunking to further reduce memory usage
+- Add CI/CD through github actions on pushing to github
+- Add backfill functionality to transformation pipeline